 (Competition Bureau, pamphlet, Setting Your Own Price)

-PRICE MAINTENANCE PROVISIONS
+OVERVIEW OF PRICE MAINTENANCE

 2. To refuse to supply goods or services to a person, or otherwise discriminate against them, based on their low pricing policy and competition is adversely affected; or